henrygd/beszel/readme.md

 When the hub is started for the first time, it generates an ED25519 key pair.

 The agent's SSH server is configured to accept connections only using this key.
-It does not provide a pty or accept any input, so it is not possible to execute commands on the agent even if your private key is compromised.
+It does not provide a pseudo-terminal or accept input, so it's not possible to execute commands on the agent even if your private key is compromised.

 ## User roles